 1. Compress your images.

-To learn more about compressing images, check out our post on image compression.
+Compressing images is a crucial component of any broader web optimization strategy.
+To learn more about compressing images, check out the post on image compression.

-2. Think about using a CDN.
+2. Consider a CDN.

-CDNs can speed up load times for web and mobile site visitors.
-They can also make your website more reliable, even during traffic spikes.
+CDNs speed up load times for web and mobile site visitors.
+They also make the website more reliable, even during traffic spikes.
+For many site owners, it’s worth the cost, and a CDN is often a feature of web hosting plans.
+Several HubSpot plans include a free built-in CDN.

-3. Optimize your image attributes.
+3. Optimize your image alt text.

 4. Add images where they're needed.